mikeizbicki/cmc-csci046/README.md

 1. Be able to answer the following three questions about an algorithm:
     1. Is it correct?
     1. How much resources does it consume? (time, memory, money, etc.)
-    1. Can we do better?
+    1. Can we do better??

 Secondary objectives: